pille1842/repositorium/README.md

 * Fully featured file storage with subdirectories, all based on Git
 * Powerful search utilizing [Ack](http://beyondgrep.com/)

-## Todo

-This project is still in very early beta and should not be used in a production environment.
-If you wish to contribute, feel free to message me or send pull requests.

 ## Getting Started

 ### Prerequisites